Guru Poornima 2014

 Inter School Quiz Competition in Spirituality

-As part of reaching to the youths outside the organization with Bhagavan Baba’s Message, the SSSIO Nepal has been launching various Message Dissemination Programs.
+As part of reaching to the youths outside the organisation with Bhagavan Baba’s Message, the SSSON has been launching various Message Dissemination Programs.
 One such program is the Inter School Quiz Competitions on Spirituality.
 This year such competitions were held at 4 different places in the country.
 Altogether 469 students of 34 schools took part in the competition.
-The General Knowledge Book published by the SSSION served the main reference book from which all the questions were drawn.
-Majority of the questions were on Bhagavan Baba, Sri Sathya Sai Organization, Human Values, Ramayan, Geeta, Mahabharat, Inter Faith, and other Spiritual topics.
+The General Knowledge Book published by the SSSON served the main reference book from which all the questions were drawn.
+Majority of the questions were on Bhagavan Baba, Sri Sathya Sai Organisation, Human Values, Ramayan, Geeta, Mahabharat, Inter Faith, and other Spiritual topics.
 Books on Bhagavan Baba/framed photos were given at the end of the program to each participant as Token of Love with shield to the meritorious participants/schools.
-The management and the students of the participating schools were highly pleased with the program and the arrangements and have requested the organization for the continuity of such programs in future.( pic 3a)
+The management and the students of the participating schools were highly pleased with the program and the arrangements and have requested the organisation for the continuity of such programs in future.( pic 3a)

 Education in Human Values Training